 - Landscaping and Other Maintenance.
-Includes all contracted labor, material and equipment required to properly maintain the landscaping and other improvements, such as irrigation systems, drainage systems, water features and ornamental lighting systems within the District. - In-House Inspection.
-Costs related to Inspectors on City staff who provide services such as construction work monitoring, project documentation, inspection and testing during the construction phase of a project.
+Includes all contracted labor, material and equipment required to properly maintain the landscaping and other improvements, such as parkways, embankments, and sprinkler systems within the District.
+Also included are curb and gutter related to damage from landscaping facilities. - In-House Inspection.
+Costs related to Inspectors on City staff who provide services such as maintenance work monitoring, documentation, and inspection.